-While many people tend to focus on the benefits of exercise in addiction recovery for a person’s physical health, exercise can also have many benefits for mental health.
+While many people tend to focus on the benefits of exercise and addiction recovery for a person’s physical health, exercise can also benefit mental health.
 Research shows that exercise can boost a person’s mood, reduce stress, and leave them feeling energized.
-For someone in early recovery, poor mental health and mood swings are common, so exercise can help lower the impact.
+Poor mental health and mood swings are common for someone in early recovery, so exercise can help lower the impact.
 What’s more, exercise can make the transition into sobriety less strenuous mentally.
 Exercise can give the individual the physical and mental stimulation they may be used to getting from substances, reducing the risk of relapse.

 Recovering addicts often find themselves with a lot of free time now that they are no longer focused solely on their drug of choice.
 If this void is left unfulfilled, it can be the quickest way to relapse as the recovering addict struggles to fill this time appropriately.
 Exercise can become a healthy activity to fill this void and keep the person from relapsing out of boredom.

-If you are going through an alcohol detox, chances are you may be experiencing some uncomfortable side effects during the process, but exercise helps with withdrawal symptoms.
+If you are going through drug or alcohol detox, chances are you may be experiencing some uncomfortable side effects.
+The good news is that working out helps detox and withdrawal, as well.
 Regular exercise releases endorphins, which are mood boosters that can be beneficial when it comes to the onset of depression, a common withdrawal symptom.
-Exercise has also proven to reduce stress and anxiety, both of which tend to be high during drug detox.
+Exercise has also been proven to reduce stress and anxiety, both of which tend to be highly prevalent during drug detox.

 If you or a loved one is struggling with a drug or alcohol problem, do not wait to get help.
-Take the first step toward getting sober by calling us today at 888-280-4763 or send us your contact information to learn more about our Illinois addiction treatment.
+Call Banyan Treatment Centers today at 888-280-4763 or send us your contact information to learn more about our Illinois addiction treatment.